maarten-dp/arcade-curtains/README.md

 sprite.after_change('health', controller.notify_health_change)
 ```

-In the example below, the bottom circle is being moved every frame and the top circle has an `after_change` handler defined as followed
+In the example below, the bottom circle is being moved every frame and has an `after_change` handler defined, to set the second sprite, as followed

 ```python
 mod = 1